User Login

 University of Nottingham

 Mr Anderson holds a J.D.
 (Juris Doctor) from Osgoode Hall Law School, York University (Toronto, Canada); a Bachelor of Arts with Honors in Economics from the University of British Columbia (Vancouver, Canada); and Executive Certificates in Public Policy and Economic Development from the John F. Kennedy School of Government, Harvard University.
-He is editor/co-editor of three books and author/co-author of more than 70 published articles/book chapters on topics in government procurement policy, competition policy, intellectual property and/or international trade policy.
-He is currently working on a book on Preventing Corruption and Supplier Collusion in Public Procurement (co-authored with William Kovacic and Alison Jones; to be published eventually by Oxford University Press).
+He is editor/co-editor of three books and author/co-author of more than 100 published articles/book chapters on topics in government procurement policy, competition policy, intellectual property and/or international trade policy.
+His latest book, Combatting Corruption and Supplier Collusion in Public Procurement (co-authored with William Kovacic and Alison Jones), will be published by Oxford University Press in April 2024.